-- Defending employers in class action and individual lawsuits alleging wage and hour violations;
+- Defending employers in collective action and single-plaintiff lawsuits alleging wage and hour violations;

-- Advising employers on practices and procedures, including drafting employment policies and employee handbooks;
+- Advising employers on practices and procedures, including drafting employment policies and handbooks and investigating internal complaints;

-- WLJ e-Discovery Solutions team member, handling review and production of electronically-stored information (ESI) in complex litigation;
+- WLJ e-Discovery Solutions team member, handling review and production of ESI in complex litigation;

 - Educating start-ups on common labor and employment issues they may face as their workforce grows; and